Dempleon/Horiseon/README.md

 ## Developer notes
 There are a few things I learned through working with this project:
--how links work in the nav bar to navigate to a different section of the page -css class selectors, element selectors
+- how links work in the nav bar to navigate to a different section of the page
+- css class selectors, element selectors
--the importance of alt attributes to a webpage
+- the importance of alt attributes to a webpage